Journey to the Fabled Taj Mahal and Red Fort, Splendors of the Mughal Imperial Age

 Later this afternoon tour the magnificent Red Fort, locus of Mughal power until the imperial capital was moved to Delhi in 1637.
 Its maze of courtyards, mosques and luxurious private chambers capture the wealth and prestige of the empire during its heyday.
 Following your tour of the fort, return once again to the Taj Mahal to view the monument bathed in the golden glow of sunset.

 This morning is at leisure, followed by a half-day drive to Delhi.
 On arrival check in to the Trident Gurgaon, where private day rooms have been reserved through the evening.
 Later tonight you are escorted to Delhi’s international airport for flights home.

 Please Note: The Taj Mahal is closed to visitors on Fridays.
 Should your extension fall on a Friday, you will still have a morning and afternoon visit to the monument, but they may just be scheduled on a different days.
 We do our very best to work around this restriction, but it cannot be completely avoided over the course of our entire India's Tigers & Wildlife season.
 Please also note that as of April 2016, the Indian government has begun comprehensive conservation work, including cleaning and repairs, on the Taj Mahal.
-This work requires that there will be scaffolding covering various components of the monument as the work progresses, and it is expected to take a minimum of two years to complete.
+This work requires that there will be scaffolding covering various components of the monument as the work progresses, as well as mud on portions of the dome, and it is expected to take a minimum of two years to complete.